JoshPattman/jpf/README.md

 ```
 - You may choose to implement your own response decoder, however in my experience a json object is usually sufficient output.
 - When an error in response format is detected, the response decoder must return an error that, at some point in its chain, is an `ErrInvalidResponse` (this will be explained in the Map Func section).
-- There are some pre-defined response decoders inculded with jpf:
+- There are some pre-defined response decoders included with jpf:
 ```go
 // NewRawStringResponseDecoder creates a ResponseDecoder that returns the response as a raw string without modification.
 // The type parameter T represents the input type that will be passed through (but ignored by this decoder).